 © 2022-2023 Bold and Brave Kid's Foundation

-The Cincinnati Children’s Hospital Medical Center received the #3 ranking in the 2022-2023 US News & World Report ranking for pediatric cancer specialties and tied for #3 overall for children’s hospitals.
-In 2015, the Hospital treated 1.5 million children for multiple disorders and illnesses.
-The Hospital also boasts the world’s largest research building and is the largest center for new anticancer drugs development for children.
+Cincinnati Children’s is No. 1 in the 2023-2024 US News & World Report ranking for pediatric cancer specialties and also No. 1 overall for children’s hospitals.
+The health system has more than 1.6 million patient encounters annually, including care for rare or complex disorders.
+Cincinnati Children’s also boasts the world’s largest pediatric research building and is the largest center for new anticancer drug development for children.

 To complement the existing programs and research already in place, Cincinnati Children’s Hospital has invested in an 80,000 square foot building to house a Proton Therapy Center with a state of the art Varian ProBeam pencil beam scanning system at its existing Liberty Township satellite hospital location which is located off of I-75 between Dayton and Cincinnati.
 The new building also contains an eleven-bed outpatient center for the Hospital’s Cancer and Blood Diseases Institute.
 At the same time as the Proton Center was being built, the Liberty hospital was adding 40 inpatient beds, including 12 dedicated to pediatric cancer patients.